-- Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - ▶ DO NOT allow material to contact humans, exposed food or food utensils. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke.
-Safe handling - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately.
-Launder contaminated clothing before re-use. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this MSDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+- Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps.

+DO NOT enter confined spaces until atmosphere has been checked.
+DO NOT allow material to contact humans, exposed food or food utensils.
+Avoid contact with incompatible materials.
+When handling, DO NOT eat, drink or smoke.
+Keep containers securely sealed when not in use.
+Avoid physical damage to containers.
+Always wash hands with soap and water after handling.
+Work clothes should be laundered separately.
+Launder contaminated clothing before re-use.
+Use good occupational work practice.
+Observe manufacturer's storage and handling recommendations contained within this MSDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained. ▶ Keep dry.
+Store under cover.
+Store in a well ventilated area.
+Other information Store away from sources of heat or ignition.
-- Keep dry.

-- Other information

-- Store under cover.

-- Store in a well ventilated area.

-- Store away from sources of heat or ignition.

-- Observe manufacturer's storage and handling recommendations contained within this MSDS.